-NB dimensions not to
+NB dimensions not a scale

-as a 1930s structure with a fabric of solid brick walls and plaster on The existing building the inside surface.
-The original windows, covering a very large area above the main entrance façors, have been replaced with double-glazed uPVC units.
-The existing building R boards and are in good condition, except for some surface discolouration.
-The existing surface material is slate and has been maintained over the years.
-The building by gas, electricity, water supply and drainage.
-The main boiler of the building is ed and is around 10 years old.
+The existing but Mg has a 1930s structure with a fabric of solid brick walls and plaster on the inside wince.
+The original windows, covering a very large area above the main entrance fasade, have been replaced with double-glazed uPVC units.
+The existing building floors are oak boards and are in good condition, except for some surface discolouration.
+The existing roof surface material is slate and has been maintained over the years.
+The building is served by gas, electricity, water supply and drainage.
+The main boiler of the building is gas-fired and is around 10 years old.

-he client is keen to evaluate the following two options:
+The client is keen to evaluate the following three options:

-- Demolish the existing building and construct new portal frame premises in its place - Refurbish and extend the existing building
+- Demolish the existing building and construct new portal frame premises in its place - Refurbish and extend the existing building - Sell the existing building and land to a housing developer, move to an alternative greenfield site and construct new premises.

-Both options are feasible, but a number of technical challenges, in various stages of the project, will have to be analysed before a final decision can be made.
+All three options are feasible, but a number of technical challenges, in various stages of the project, will have to be analysed before a final decision can be made.